oracle-livelabs/developer/db-application-development/nodedb-development/nodedb-development.md

 ### Windows OS

-Move the ADB wallet zip file that we had downloaded in Lab 1 into network/admin directory of Instant Client
+Move the Autonomous Database wallet zip file that we had downloaded in Lab 1 into network/admin directory of Instant Client

 Make a network\admin sub-directory in your Instant Client directory, for example C:\oracle\instantclient\_19\_8\network\admin.